Krull (film): Legacy

 Combining elements of sword and sorcery and the space opera genre, Krull has a plot compared by critics to the works in the series of Star Wars, The Lord of the Rings, and, for its use of the Glaive, the legend of King Arthur.
 Watt-Evans explained that the Glaive is "just there, waiting for the right man to come and wield it".
 Though most of the characters say they know about the myths of the Glaive, they never reveal these stories to Colwyn before he obtains the weapon.
 He wrote, "Do any of the stories ever bother to explain who forged Excalibur, or how?
 No, it's just there, waiting for Arthur to come and get it.
 Similarly, the Glaive is just there, waiting for Colwyn."

 Watt-Evans analogized the look, story, and vibe of Krull as a superior version of The Dark Crystal (1982).
 He described the film's settings:

 Yates's concept for Krull was "sort of a fairy storybook that moves; a fairy tale with a life, a reality of its own.
 I very much wanted to make a movie with some old-fashioned romance to it, yet a movie where things always moved."
 Watt-Evans, categorizing Krull as a fairy tale, noted the film to be mythic to the point of making "no attempt at realism".
 He analyzed, "Lyssa and Colwyn, despite having apparently arranged the marriage for political reasons, fall madly in love at first sight."
 He continued, "although we're told that the Slayers have been burning villages, we never see a village, burned or otherwise."
 He wrote that establishing shots of castles show no residents or plot-unrelated extras passing by; this was an indication that the lands of Krull do not have an economic system or population, which was appropriate given that "it's traditional for the heroes of fairy tales to be unbothered by such necessities as food and shelter."
-He wrote that not much about the background of the characters is revealed because "this is not a film that explores the innermost secrets of the human heart, it's a glorious fairy tale for both adults and children."
+He wrote that not much about the background of the characters is revealed, because "this is not a film that explores the innermost secrets of the human heart, it's a glorious fairy tale for both adults and children."

 None of the characters who live on Krull explain the magical powers they use every day.
 Watt-Evans wrote that this lack of explanation "helps one to accept that these people are real people, living in a real world".
 He reasoned that magic powers are Krull's equivalent of automobiles: "in a movie set on Earth, does anyone bother to explain cars?
 No, they're just there.
 For Krull, magic is as much a part of the everyday world as automobiles are for us."

+Justin K. Thompson, director of Spider-Man: Across the Spider-Verse, revealed that the spider in the web scene was an influence on the design of the spider in Go Home Machine, which is also named after the character Ynyr.